-A draft bill related to the first pillar was published on July 6th, 202313.
-It contains a concrete specification for cultivation associations and their possibilities of cultivation for the circle of members.
-In addition, cannabis in the broadest sense (incl. cannabis resin and concrete THC compounds) shall be deleted from Annex I of the BtmG.
+A draft bill related to the first pillar was published on July 6th, 2023.
+On 16 August 2023, the Cabinet then passed the draft of a "Law on the Controlled Use of Cannabis and on the Amendment of Other Regulations" (CanG).
+It contains, as already the draft bill, a concrete specification for cultivation associations and their possibilities of cultivation for the circle of members.
+In addition, cannabis in the broadest sense (incl. cannabis resin and concrete THC compounds) shall be deleted from Annex I of the BtMG.
 For medical cannabis, this means that medical cannabis and its preparations would in the future only be considered as medicinal products or active ingredients, and no longer additionally as narcotics.
 This would lead to the fact that the special security measures for narcotics will no longer apply.
 Storage under GDP conditions would suffice.
-Instead of the permit according to § 3 BtMG (for cultivation, production, trade, import, export, delivery, sale or other placing on the market), a new permit requirement is to be created, for which the BfArM is responsible.
+The dispensing receipt procedure according to the Narcotic Drugs Domestic Trade Ordinance (BtMBinHV) will no longer have to be applied, the obligation to report every six months will be dropped in favour of an annual obligation, as will the requirement for a prescription on a narcotic prescription.
+There will then also no longer be a need for a narcotics officer.
+Instead of the permit according to § 3 BtMG (for cultivation, production, trade, import, export, delivery, sale or other placing on the market), a new permit requirement is created, which is, among other things, connected with the designation of a new responsible person, which is quite similar to the previous licence according to § 3 BtMG with regard to the required information and data.
+The BfArM is responsible for the processing.
 The BfArM is also to receive annual stock reports on imported, exported and stock quantities.
 The BtMAHV remains in force.
-The intra-German tax document procedure will no longer apply.
-However, it will remain subject to prescription, which can only be dispensed through pharmacies.
-Further details can be found in the draft bill.
+However, medical cannabis will remain subject to prescription, which can only be dispensed through pharmacies.
+Further details can be found in the CanG.